VedantDesai11/SudokuSolver/README.md

 # SudokuSolver
-SudokuSolver Upload a sudoku puzzle image to the program and it outputs solved image.
+Upload a sudoku puzzle image to the program and it outputs solved image.
 Works on screenshots taken from websudoku.com.

+Steps
+  Detect the puzzle from the image and crop it out.
   CNN used for number prediction trained on MNIST Dataset.

 # Input Image
 ![alt text](https://github.com/VedantDesai11/SudokuSolver/blob/master/SudokuPuzzles/Puzzle1.png)